 8. Build SIP “Identity” header value by using identity digest from the previous step and add “info” parameter with angle bracketed URI to acquire the public key of certificate used during PASSporT signing

-9. In case of successfully signing build and send “siginingResponse”, otherwise send error.
+9. In case of successfully signing build and send “siginingResponse” to the Authenticator, otherwise send error.

+Upon receipt of the signingResponse, the Authenticator uses the “identity” parameter in the response to populate the SIP Identity header field and forwards the request.
+If an error response is received, the Authenticator forwards the request without adding a SIP Identity header field.

 Call Flow